Charleston Property Management

 - Representing owner in court

-- Coordinating with law enforcement to remove tenant and tenants possessions from unit
+- Coordinating with law enforcement to remove Resident and Residents possessions from unit

 - Advise in the event of a legal dispute or litigation